 This interview with Bass Stryker Outdoors’ Greg Perreault covers a bit of everything on New England fishing.
-We hit his favorite places to wet a line in Massachusetts; his recent bass fishing trip to Maine; a review of Lakeside Hotel and Cabins on Cobbosseecontee Lake; information about a great competitive bass fishing organization; and his YouTube Vlogs.
+We hit this Massachusetts bass angler’s favorite places to wet a line in the State; his recent bass fishing trip to some Maine bass fishing spots; a review of Lakeside Hotel and Cabins on Cobbosseecontee Lake; information about a great competitive bass fishing organization; and his YouTube Vlogs.
 So start reading and enjoy.

 What got me into making videos was me just watching other YouTube videos to be honest.
 2 years ago I wanted to learn different techniques for fishing deep water.
 Also what kind of lures were best for deep water.
 So I spent all winter watching and learning these styles on YouTube.
 Some guys I liked a lot and some I wasn’t too fond of.
 But one big thing that came out of it was it helped me tremendously in that style.
 So I decided to make videos of my own to help people out.
 There’s not a better feeling than when you help another angler out in some way or another.
 And a lot of fishing comes down to opinion, so I figure might as well put my two cents in.